dataclass-cauldron/dataclass-witch/README.rst

 Dataclasses in ``Union`` Types
 ------------------------------

-The ``dataclass-mage`` library fully supports declaring dataclass models in `Union`_ types as field annotations, such as ``list[Wizard | Archer | Barbarian]``.
+The ``dataclass-witch`` library fully supports declaring dataclass models in `Union`_ types as field annotations, such as ``list[Wizard | Archer | Barbarian]``.

 As of *v0.19.0*, there is added support to  *auto-generate* tags for a dataclass model